Text consolidated by Valsts valodas centrs (State Language

 measures, the management of the relevant species or biotope shall

 be ensured in accordance with the management plan.
-The minister
+The Minister

-plans of species and biotopes.
+the management plans of species and biotopes.

-Chapter IV
+Chapter

 Introduction and Re-introduction of Species